nikki-moreno/homework/README.md

 Questions to ask:
 - [ ] Is there  way to sort a list backwards using :-1?
 - [ ] Difference between .find for tuples and .index for lists
     - .find for tuples looks for a substring within a string and .index looks for a string within a list?
+- [ ] The purpose for 35sysargv.py